 More Tasty Lunch Inspiration

-If you’re a fan of cheese then you’ll love this Halloumi Sandwich it’s packed with grilled veggies and smashed avocado.
+If you're a fan of brie then you'll love my Brie and Cranberry Parcels, they make the perfect fastive treat!
+If you're more into halloumi then you'll love this Halloumi Sandwich it's packed with grilled veggies and smashed avocado.
 If you prefer a wrap then check out my Halloumi Wrap or my Falafel Wrap both are great options for a tasty lunch.
 And if you need something more substantial then check out my favourite pasta dish Garlic Mushroom Pasta.

 Have you made this Croissant Sandwich Recipe?
 Rate it and leave me a comment below to let me know what you think!